 Protests at the Aurora facility have become increasingly larger and boisterous.
 A protest in July resulted in Aurora police standing by as scofflaws rushed a prison property front to deface flags.

-Asked about the protest planned for Choate’s neighborhood Thursday, Fabbricatore said “it is wrong to go to a man’s home and protest at his home for a job he is doing, that he is being contracted to do.
+Asked about the protest planned for Choate’s neighborhood Thursday, Denver ICE Field Director John Fabbricatore said “It is wrong to go to a man’s home and protest at his home for a job he is doing, that he is being contracted to do.
 These groups that are going out there and scaring his wife and children are wrong.”

 Choate is the warden of the detention center in Aurora that is owned and operated by GEO Group Inc. and contracted by the federal government.